-EPA is committed to providing meaningful, understandable, and actionable information on PFAS to the American public.
+EPA is committed to providing meaningful, understandable, and actionable information on per- and polyfluoroalkyl substances – known as PFAS – to the American public.
 The information provided here is intended to explain some of the important background information needed to understand the details of specific actions EPA takes to address PFAS, and other emerging events related to PFAS.
-It covers the following topics:

 - Our current understanding of the human health and environmental risks PFAS

 - Increasing our understanding of the health risks from PFAS and how to address them